 Yes, you can actually find skydiving outfits outside of Seattle, but within the metro area is iFLY Seattle.
 Located in Tukwila, iFly lets you try your hand at skydiving in a wind tunnel…without having to jump out of a plane.

 AddressSpace Needle, 400 Broad St, Seattle, WA 98109-4607, USA

 Seattle has a few stellar viewpoints.
 Of course, the Space Needle is the most famous, but it comes complete with long lines.
 Pair a great viewpoint with some local history at the Smith Tower, which is one of the oldest and tallest buildings in town.
 It’s also got a bar and cafe at the top.
 Yet another viewpoint in Seattle is the Sky View Observatory at the Columbia Tower—the tallest building in Seattle.

 If you’ve got energy to burn (or older kids or teens with energy to burn), visit a trampoline center.
-There are a few in Seattle, including SkyMania and Elevated Sportz.
-Another indoor way to spend a day with the family is to visit the Family Fun Center in Tukwila – filled with games, food, go karts and other fun.
+Spend a day with the family is to visit the Family Fun Center in Tukwila – filled with games, food, go karts and other fun.